< Browse to Previous Essay | Browse to Next Essay >

 Taking the Criticism Statewide

 Hartley’s attack was expected.
 A short, slender man with thinning hair who styled himself as "Colonel" after he helped settle a shooting incident involving Chippewa Indians in 1898, Republican Hartley had made a political career of slashing government budgets.
 His single term as mayor of Everett saw him take the ax to that city’s budget after his constituents, heady with self-righteousness, voted to rid their town of saloons and whorehouses which, at the time, happened to be Everett’s principal source of municipal revenues.
-When he ran for governor in 1924 (his third-time’s-a-charm campaign for the office in eight years), Hartley promised to cut waste and reduce taxes, a platform that gained him a press thumping but widespread public support.
+When he ran for governor in 1924, Hartley promised to cut waste and reduce taxes, a platform that gained him a press thumping but widespread public support.
 It would have been out of character for Hartley not to damn the new capitol as an exorbitant expenditure of public funds for arguable public good.

 The governor wasn’t the first to criticize Olympia’s capitol scheme.
 Rufus Woods (1878-1950), the feisty editor of the Wenatchee Daily World, had done a memorable job of it three years before.
 "If the voters of this state could get an opportunity to express themselves regarding this extravagance," Woods editorialized, "they would knock it higher than Halley’s Comet.
 Yea, more.
 They would come so near removing the state capitol from the city of Olympia that the people of that city would wonder where the lightning struck."
 Others had questioned the appropriateness of building a classical-style capitol in a state so associated with frontier aesthetics.